LEARN THE HISTORY OF WINDSOR UNIVERSITY SCHOOL OF MEDICINE, ST. KITTS

 In December 1997 the Government of Turks and Caicos islands approved to open a medical school on the island of Grand Turks and Caicos.
 In January 1998, the Ministry of Education of Turks and Caicos licensed and chartered to operate a medical school.

-In January 2000, Windsor University School of Medicine had relocated the campus to the Island of Saint Kitts and Nevis with a Principal Dean and a class of eight students.
-This decision made by the Board of Trustees was due to the lack of easy access to resources for operation of the medical school.
+In January 2000, Windsor University School of Medicine relocated to the Island of Saint Kitts and Nevis with the principal dean and a class of eight students.
+The Board of Trustees decided to move the campus because of lack of easy access to resources for operation of the medical school at the previous location.

-In January 2000, then President/Founder Dr. Srinivas Gaddam approached the Island of Saint Kitts and Nevis to relocate from Turks and Caicos.
-The then educational minister graciously approved the proposal for the relocation and opening of the medical school in St Kitts.
-The work of expansion started in December 2005 with acquiring 7 acres of land at the current location in Brighton’s Estate.
+In March 2000, the Government of Saint Kitts and Nevis / Ministry of Education approved and chartered the license to operate.
+The school of medicine was fully functional with the set mission and objectives with quality medical education and affordable tuition.
+Windsor gradually increased its student population and faculty; which propelled the Board of Trustees to expand the academic campus.
+The work of expansion started in December 2005 when Windsor acquired 7 acres of land at the current location in Brighton’s Estate.
 The construction of the new academic campus was completed in December 2007 and it was fully functional in January 2008.
-The campus facility then included 4 large classroom units, laboratories including anatomy, multipurpose lab, and a student cafeteria.
+At that time, the campus facility included 4 large classroom units, anatomy dissection lab, multipurpose lab, and a cafeteria.